Endoscopy or Esophagoscopy Gastroscopy Duodenoscopy (EGD)

 Notify your doctor if you take blood thinners such as Coumadin, Plavix, Lovenox, Pradaxa, etc...

 Inform your doctor if you take any oral medicines or insulin for diabetes.

 Do not eat or drink anything after midnight.
 If you are scheduled for the EGD after 12 noon, you may have clear liquids until 4 hours before your procedure time on the day of your EGD.
-Clear liquids include Gatorade, strained fruit juice (no citrus), soda, popsicles without fruit or cream, gelatin without fruit, broth (skim the fat off the top), coffee or tea (without milk).
-Avoid drinking only water.
-Do not drink anything red or purple.
+Clear liquids include Gatorade, strained fruit juice (no citrus), soda, popsicles without fruit or cream, gelatin without fruit, broth (skim the fat off the top), black coffee or tea (without milk).
+Do not drink anything red, orange, or purple.

 Do not take the medicines your doctor has asked you to hold.

 Do take any heart, blood pressure or seizure medicine at least 2 hours before leaving for the test with a few sips of water.

 Do bring your inhaled medicines with you.
 If you have sleep apnea, bring your CPAP mask and machine with you.